TL;DR

 const createObserver = subject => {const observer = {subject,notify() {console.log("State updated to", this.subject.state)}}subject.observers.push(observer)return observer}const observer1 = createObserver(subject)

-, the concept of “state” is gone.
+With Observables, the concept of “state” is gone.
 We’re now thinking

 in events (AKA “pushing values over time”).

-is gone, we can rip most everything out of our observer
+Because state is gone, we can rip most everything out of our observer

 and leave it with a single callback.
 Compare this snippet below to the much

-longer snipped above and you’ll see the subject
+longer snipped above and you’ll see the subject is completely gone.

 const observer = {notify(value){ //notify is named `next` in RxJSconsole.log(`new value received`, value)}}

-, this leaves all the remaining work
+With such a simple observer, this leaves all the remaining work

-to be done from the source object (AKA the Observable
+to be done from the source object (AKA the Observable).

-So let’s create a factory for our Observable
+So let’s create a factory for our Observable that takes in an observer:

 const createObservable = observer => {observer.notify({ message: "hello" })}

-Now, we could push as many values into observer.notify
+Now, we could push as many values into observer.notify as we needed.
+In fact,

-you could set up an event listener inside the createObservable
+you could set up an event listener inside the createObservable and

 you’re mostly following the spirit of Observables